 Ved å jobbe på tvers av litteratur, visuell kunst, film og musikk, skaper Masahat unike møteplasser for inspirasjon til et bredt publikum, bestående av både nordmenn og flerspråklige minoriteter fra Midtøsten og Nord Afrika.
 Og så deltar Masahat i den offentlige debatten og bidrar til nye fellesskap, til en mer inkluderende og mangfoldig kunstnerisk og kulturell scene.

-Zeina’s experience spans research, analysis and project management with a focus on education and youth empowerment.
-She worked with several Norwegian and International NGOs in Turkey, Norway, Switzerland, among others, and participated in several international events engaging with the Syrian diasporic civil society.
-She holds a Master’s degree in International Development and Management from Lund University, Sweden.
-Zeina was born and raised in Syria and came to Norway in 2015.
+Earlier to her job as a co-founding director at Masahat, Zeina Bali worked with several Norwegian and International NGOs in Turkey, Syria, Norway, Switzerland, among others, and participated in various international events engaging with culture, humanitarian work and the diasporic Syrian civil society.
+She holds a MSc in International Development and Management from Lund University, Sweden.
+Zeina was born and raised in Syria and moved to Norway in 2015.

 Line is the Chair of the Palestinian Committee in Norway.
 Earlier, she worked as Middle East advisor at Norwegian People’s Aid and advisor for Norwegian Organization for Asylum Seekers (NOAS), and has served as board member of NORWAC and Utviklingsfondet.
 Line holds a Master’s degree in Middle Eastern Studies from the University of Oslo.